resource-watch/slate/source/includes/api/_widget.md

-protected    |  If it's a protected widget (not is possible to delete if it's true)   | Boolean status       |                     Status of the Widget                     |    Text published    |                   If it's available to use                   |    Text freeze       |                   If the data is freezed                     |    Boolean verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`. _By default, it's set to "production" unless specified otherwise on creation/update_   |    Text thumbnailUrl |             Url of the widget's thumbnail, if one exists     |    Text
+protected    |  If it's a protected widget (not is possible to delete if it's true)   | Boolean status       |                     Status of the Widget                     |    Text published    |                   If it's available to use                   |    Text freeze       |                   If the data is frozen                      |    Boolean verified     |                If it's verified by other user                |    Text env          |  Environment can be one of `production` or `preproduction`. _By default, it's set to "production" unless specified otherwise on creation/update_   |    Text thumbnailUrl |             Url of the widget's thumbnail, if one exists     |    Text